 Aquamation (Alkaline Hydrolysis)

-Often called "water cremation," this process uses water and heat to reduce the body to bone fragments.
+Often called "water cremation," this process uses water and an alkaline solution to reduce the body to bone fragments.

-- Considerations: Even in states where it is legal, availability remains a challenge as funeral homes must invest in specialized equipment.
-To learn more about how this compares to traditional methods, visit Aquamation vs Traditional Cremation.
+- Considerations: Even where it is legal, availability remains a challenge because funeral homes must invest in specialized equipment.
+To learn more about how this compares to traditional methods, see our guide to eco-friendly cremation.

 Practical Steps for Final Arrangements